The hype is already building for the free-spending Mets and unapologetic owner Steve Cohen

 “Wish it was warmer,” he added, his small talk teetering into something closer to an inspection.

-This world — the Port.
-St. Lucie complex, the Mets and increasingly baseball in general — belongs to him, after all.
+This world — the Port St. Lucie complex, the Mets and increasingly baseball in general — belongs to him, after all.
 He is changing the rules, even as his fellow owners change them for him, pulling the game’s center of gravity to Queens with every splurge that most owners wouldn’t consider, seizing the spotlight with every tweet that most owners wouldn’t send.

 Those fellow owners already have labeled him the game’s greatest villain.
 In fraught collective bargaining agreement negotiations with the players union, they fought for (and got) a fourth competitive balance tax threshold that is $60 million higher than the first — presumably exclusively to put a limit on Cohen’s seemingly bottomless pockets.
 Cohen said that he still probably will go over that threshold, already known around the game as “the Cohen tax.”